-B. A landlord who knows that a tenant cannot pay some or all of the rent temporarily for the reasons set forth above shall not serve a notice pursuant to CCP 1161(2), file or prosecute an unlawful detainer action based on a 3-day pay or quit notice, or otherwise seek to evict for nonpayment of rent.
-A landlord knows of a tenant's inability to pay rent within the meaning of this ordinance if the tenant, as soon as possible but no later than 30 days following the rental due date, notifies the landlord in writing of lost income and inability to pay full rent due to financial impacts related to COVID-19, and, beginning August 1, provides documentation within 30 days of the notice to support the claim.
+- (a) A landlord who knows that a tenant cannot pay some or all of the rent temporarily due to financial impacts related to COVID-19 shall not serve a notice pursuant to CCP 1161(2), file or prosecute an unlawful detainer action based on a 3-day pay or quit notice, or otherwise seek to evict for nonpayment of rent.
+A landlord knows of a tenant's inability to pay rent within the meaning of this ordinance if the tenant, within 30 days after the date that rent is due, notifies the landlord in writing of lost income and inability to pay full rent due to financial impacts related to COVID-19, and, beginning August 1, 2020, provides documentation within 30 days of the notice to support the claim.
 For purposes of this ordinance, "in writing" includes email or text communications to a landlord or the landlord's representative with whom the tenant has previously corresponded by email or text.
-Any medical or financial information provided to the landlord shall be held in confidence, and only used for evaluating the tenant's claim.

-SECTION 4.
-Paragraph F of Section 3 of Ordinance No. 20-1103U is amended to read as follows:
+Any medical or financial information provided to the landlord shall be held in confidence, and only used for evaluating the tenant's claim. - (b) For purposes of this Subsection E, "financial impacts related to COVID-19" include, but are not limited to, tenant lost household income as a result of any of the following: (1) being sick with COVID-19, or caring for a household or family member who is sick with COVID-19; (2) lay-off, loss of hours, or other income reduction resulting from business closure or other economic or employer impacts of COVID-19; (3) compliance with a recommendation from a government health authority to stay home, self-quarantine, or avoid congregating with others during the state of emergency; (4) extraordinary out-of-pocket medical expenses; or (5) child care needs arising from school closures related to COVID-19. - (c) Other legal remedies available to landlords are not affected by this Paragraph 2. - 3.
+For the period of time of October 1, 2020 through January 31, 2021, tenants shall follow the preconditions for eviction protection under the Act to receive eviction protection, which include providing a declaration of hardship to their landlord within 15 days of receipt of an eviction notice and payment of partial rent (25% of all rent that came due from October 1, 2020 through January 31, 2021).
+Tenants shall repay the remaining rent due by the end of the repayment period. - 4.
+Landlords are encouraged to offer payment plans to tenants and any agreement between landlord and tenant to allow longer repayment periods or reduced rental obligations shall be in compliance with the Act.